someline/someline-starter/readme.md

 `User` Model under folder `app/Models/Foundation/` is created by default with primary key `user_id`, you should not change this class heavily because it is used almost everywhere within whole project.
 You can use global function `auth_user()` to access currently logged in user.

-Every model should extend `Someline/Models/BaseModel` which has a observer `Someline/Observers/BaseModelObserver` that you can ultilise all model events within the Model, e.g. `onCreating`, `onCreated`, `onUpdating`, `onDeleting`, etc.
+Every model should extend `Someline/Models/BaseModel` which has a observer `Someline/Observers/BaseModelObserver` that you can utilize all model events within the Model, e.g. `onCreating`, `onCreated`, `onUpdating`, `onDeleting`, etc.

-When creating new model, you should do it using command to auto generate realted Repository classes.
+When creating new model, you should do it using command to auto generate related Repository classes.

 ```
-php artisan make:entity Post
+php artisan starter:entity Post
 ```

 #### Web Http